Valdaz007/game_projects/Web-Trivia/README.md

-# A Trivia Game
+# The Awesomest Trivia Game

-Using the Open Trivia DB API to Create my very own 'Who Wants To Be A Millionair' Trivia Game.
+Using the OpenTriviaDB API to create an online Trivia Game.

+### FEATURES
+* Questions are load from Open Trivia DB API
+* Keep Track of Users Answers
+* Tally Score
+* Show Quize Results

+### TECHONOLOGY
+* HTML, CSS, Javascript